New Carrollton–Silver Spring Line: History

-On February 20, 2006, the line was changed from the Prince George's- Silver Spring Line to the New Carrollton-Silver Spring Line.
+On February 20, 2006, the line was changed from the Prince George's-Silver Spring Line to the New Carrollton-Silver Spring Line.

 On September 28, 2008, the former Silver Spring Bus Bay was closed and ultimately demolished so that the new Silver Spring Transit Center could be built.
 Both routes F4 and F6 terminated at the temporary stop that WMATA placed at a curb, located on the northbound side of the intersection of Wayne Avenue & Colesville Road.

 As the result of an accident between a MARC commuter train and two F4 buses on the railroad crossing at Riverdale station on March 26, 2009, route F4 was rerouted to operate along the East-West Highway bridge between Queensbury Road and Baltimore Avenue via 49th Avenue, Queensbury Road, Taylor Road, and turning onto East-West Highway to prevent another accident from happening on the railroad crossing.
 Service between Riverdale Road and 49th Avenue plus Queensbury Road and East-West Highway was discontinued.
 Alternative service was replaced by TheBus Route 14 on the weekdays until TheBus 14 discontinued service to Riverdale station in 2019.

 In 2010, WMATA proposed to split the F4 and F6 routing into two routes.
 While the F4 remained the same, the F6 was proposed to be rerouted to serve Fort Totten, keeping its routing between the New Carrollton station & intersection of East-West Highway & Riggs Road the same, except route F6 would be rerouted to operate on the Route R3 routing between the intersection of Riggs Road & East-West Highway & Fort Totten along East-West Highway, Riggs Road, Sargent Road.
 This was proposed to reduce redundancy with F4 between Silver Spring station and the East West Highway and Riggs Road intersection.
 The proposal was brought up again in 2012 with the same similarities.

 In May 2012, WMATA announced that route F6 would be rerouted to operate between New Carrollton & Fort Totten station to replace route R3 keeping the same routing between New Carrollton and the East-West Highway and Riggs Road intersection but running along route R3 routing to Fort Totten from there.
 Route F6 will now operate on R3's former routing between the intersection of Riggs Road & East-West Highway & Fort Totten station beginning on June 17, 2012.
 Route F4 also began operating every 12–20 minutes during the weekdays and 30 minutes on Sundays as a result of the changes to reduce crowding from F6 riders.

 With the Silver Spring Transit Center opening in September 2015, route F4 was rerouted along Fenton Street and Colesville to serve the new transit center.
 Route F4 was given Bus Bay 223 on Level 2 sharing the Bus Bay with the J4.

 During the COVID-19 pandemic, the F4 operated on its Saturday supplemental schedule beginning on March 16, 2020.
 It however began operating on its Sunday service on March 18, 2020.
 Weekend service was also reduced to operate every 30 minutes.
-Its regular service was restored on August 23, 2020.
+Route F4 regular service was restored on August 23, 2020.